clstephenson/inventory-system/README.md

 This was a basic JavaFX project that was course requirement for my degree.
+There was no external datasource for this project.
+The sample data is hard-coded in the application.

-#### Project Package/Folder Structure
+## Project Package/Folder Structure
 - src directory - source files for application
   - main.java - contains main, util and validation classes
   - main.java.controller - contains FXML controller classes